 A business can't be perfect at everything

 Even big businesses like Amazon have weaknesses that can be taken advantage of.

-The easiest way to find out how to look at the reviews of similar designs and products is to see the most significant concerns people are having.
+The easiest way to find out how to look at the reviews of similar designs and products is to see people's most significant concerns.

 - Is it customer service?

 Not every POD store is in the same niche

 While many designs and products can seem like competition, it's those who market to the same people as you, such as Redbubble.

 Say you're selling apparel that appeals to people who love dogs.

 People selling giraffes sell to different people because not everyone who loves dogs will love giraffes and vice-versa.